keithpatton/aks-sample/README.md

 - Browse to the AKS hosted url endpoint, e.g. http://{{EXTERNAL-IP}}/WeatherForecast
 - You should receive the json with "(Changeable)" in the summary from key vault as within your local dev environment.
 - This proves the Azure AD Workload Identity is working correctly!
+- Files are also written to Azure Blob Containers which you can find within the dynamically provsioned azure storage account within the resource group "sandbox-aks-nodes-rg"

 ## Conclusion
 - Azure AD Workload Identity for AKS greatly simplifies application access to Azure Resources by using Azure Managed Identity directly from within your applications.
 - This example uses Azure Key Vault, but the same principle would apply to other Azure Managed Identity aware resources such as Azure SQL and Azure Storage.
+- Azure Blob Storage is used with dynamically provisioned Persitent Volumes which allow for persisent storage which can be shared between pods.
 - You can clean up and delete resources by simply deleting the resource group you created using setup.sh.

 ## What changes were applied to the project template?
 The template app provides a simple weather forecast api which is a simple GET to the /WeatherForecast endpoint.

 - Azure.Identity and Azure.Security.KeyVault.Secrets Nuget Packages were added to the project.
-- WeatherForecastController.cs was updated to access Key Vault, create and retrieve a secret using Azure Managed Identity, then return within the response summary.
+- WeatherForecastController.cs was updated to write to persistent storage, access Key Vault, create and retrieve a secret using Azure Managed Identity, then return within the response summary.
-- These changes are enough to prove that the Azure AD Managed Identity is being used which is the purpose of the sample.
+- These changes are enough to prove that the Azure AD Managed Identity is being used and that Azure Blob Storage could be used for shared storage.

 ```
         [HttpGet(Name = "GetWeatherForecast")]
         public IEnumerable<WeatherForecast> Get()
         {

+            // test out writing to persistent volume storage
+            WriteToPersistentStorage();

             // use Azure AD Identity to create and retrieve a new secret, then use it within the response within Summary
             // this proves the Azure AD Identity flow is working
             var keyVaultName = "aks-sandbox2-kv";